rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ## Step 3:  Create the VSL app shared secret user defined environmental variable

+The environmental variable **JWT_SHARED_SECRET** needs to be identical across breadboxportal, vsllistws, and vslrecws.
+This shared secret is used to encrypt and decrypt the JSON web token (JWT) passed between breadboxportal, vslistws and vslrecws.

-1. Create the shared secret user defined environmental variable for the Breadbox portal app.
+1. Create the shared secret user defined environmental variable for the breadboxportal app.

    * Navigate to **Bluemix** / **Cloud Foundry Apps** / **Breadbox portal App**.
    * Click **Runtime** in the left navigation pane.